yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/windowsupdates-updatableassetenrollment.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An enrollment into an area of the service.
+Represents an enrollment into an area of the service.

 ## Properties
 None.